ZeroSiam: An Efficient Asymmetry for Test-Time Entropy Optimization without Collapse: Conclusion

 \section{Conclusion}

-In this paper, we aim to design a new efficient test-time entropy minimization mechanism that can inherently avoid collapsed trivial solutions, improving stability across challenging real-world scenarios.
+In this paper, we explore asymmetry as a new principled test-time entropy minimization mechanism that improves learning stability by inherently avoiding collapsed trivial solutions.
 To this end, we devise a lightweight Siamese architecture for asymmetric entropy minimization (\textit{termed} \methodname) to prevent the model from being exposed to collapsed solutions, using an injected learnable predictor.
 The predictor converts collapsed solutions into explicit discrepancies, which are then eliminated by an alignment term.
-We empirically and theoretically demonstrate that \methodname not only prevents collapse but also absorbs and regularizes biased learning signals during learning, thereby boosting the performance even when collapse does not occur.
+We empirically and theoretically demonstrate that \methodname not only prevents collapse but also absorbs and regularizes biased shortcut signals during learning, thereby boosting the performance even when collapse does not occur.
 Extensive experiments verify that \methodname performs more stably over prior methods with negligible overhead, proving effective in both vision adaptation and LLM reasoning tasks across challenging models and test scenarios.